stuartshay/nyc-landmarks-vector-db/README.md

 # NYC Landmarks Vector Database

-A vector database system for NYC landmarks that extracts text from PDF reports, converts it to vector embeddings, and enables semantic search and chatbot functionality.
+A vector database system for NYC landmarks that extracts metadata and  text from API and PDF reports, converts it to vector embeddings, and enables semantic search and chatbot functionality.

 ## Project Overview